kamilltusinski/StructuredQueryLanguage/README.md

 # SQL

-Example queries which can use in database "Library".
+Example queries which can use in database "ksiegarnia".

 ## Instalation